-County health board meets Tuesday to discuss stricter rules; hospitals feeling strain from COVID-19
+County health board meets Tuesday to discuss stricter rules; hospitals feeling strain from COVID-19; County Officials asking community to help curb spread

 The Cascade County City-County Board of Health has scheduled a special meeting to discuss implementing stricter regulations to reduce the spread of COVID-19 locally.